CASFRI/CASFRI/docs/specifications/README.md

 ### NON_FOR_VEG

 The **NON_FOR_VEG** attribute identifies the type of non-forested vegetated areas including all natural lands that have vegetation cover with usually less than 10% tree cover.
 These cover types can be stand alone or used in multi-layer situations.
-The detailed table, CAS codes, and CAS conversion rule set are presented in Appendix 12.

 | Values         | Description |
 | :------------- | :----- |